wplib/wplib-box/FAQ.md

 ### How do I Import a MySQL Database?
 When the box is created, a default WordPress database is installed.
 If you need to import a different dataset or restore a backup of the data, you can simply `vagrant ssh` into the guest and perform a MySQL import.

-To do this, simply enter your working directory and do the following:
+To do this, simply do the following from your host's command line:

+    vagrant ssh
     mysql -u wordpress -pwordpress wordpress < /path/to/sql/file

 For this we use the convention that the `default.sql` file is the file used to initialize the MySQL database.
-To initialize the DB use the following command:
+To initialize the DB use the following commands:

+    vagrant ssh
     mysql -u wordpress -pwordpress wordpress < /vagrant/sql/default.sql

 If you have a live database you may want to dump the database to the `/sql/` directory in your project root `default.sql` and then the above command run within `vagrant ssh` will support importing your default database.